 - it's easy to slip into "telling": informing the reader, where you should be evoking the minute-by-minute tension of action

-- handling past tenses is trickier for novices, and the had had problem with flashbacks needs a bit of thought
+- handling past tenses is sometimes nervous work for those who are less confident in their handling of grammar, and the had had problem with flashbacks needs a bit of thought

 - combined with third person it's easy for learner-writers to slip into a rather distant, bland narrative, remote in psychic distance, and so we never really experience things as the characters do.